Circular 7 of 2025 2026 Examination Schedule

 1. IMPLICATIONS

-The contents of this circular must be brought to the attention of all employers in health establishments and nurse practitioners.
+• The contents of this circular must be brought to the attention of all employers, national and provincial departments of health, stakeholders and nurses across all nursing service platforms.

 1. IMPLEMENTATION